 (1996), he points out that dropping out became defined as a crisis in the 1960s when the proportion of teens graduating from high school had been rising for years.
 In Accountability Frankenstein

 (2007), he explains how we have come to distrust schoolteachers but trust test scores.
 In each case, he documents the inconsistencies in education policy and how popular thinking leads to unproductive education policy.
 Trained formally both as an historian and a demographer, Sherman Dorn spent three years as a postdoctoral researcher at Vanderbilt University, assisting special education researchers in Tennessee classrooms as well as conducting his own research in the history of special education.
-Since 1996, he has taught social-science and humanities perspectives on education at the University of South Florida.
+From 1996 to 2014, he taught social-science and humanities perspectives on education at the University of South Florida.
 During 2004-2009, he was editor of Education Policy Analysis Archives

 In addition to writing books on dropping out and accountability, Sherman Dorn is the coeditor of books on school communities and Florida education policy, the author of several articles and book chapters on the history of special education, and several pieces on academic freedom in higher education.